Message-Passing GNNs Fail to Approximate Sparse Triangular Factorizations: Benchmark Construction

 To complement synthetic cases with practical relevance, we curated a collection of $150$ symmetric positive definite matrices from the SuiteSparse matrix collection~\citep{suitesparse2024} for which dense inverse computation was feasible.
 For each, we computed K-optimal preconditioners by explicitly solving the optimization problem~\eqref{prec:kinv} under a fixed sparsity pattern matching the lower triangle of the original matrix, similar to incomplete Cholesky with zero fill-in (IC(0)) preconditioners~\citep{saad2003iterative}.
 Our experimental results showed that K-optimal preconditioners generally outperformed traditional IC(0) preconditioners.
 In many cases, IC(0) either did not exist or required excessive iterations ($>10000$) for convergence.
 However, we observed that for a small subset of matrices, IC(0) achieved better convergence rates.

-The final benchmark consists of $(A_i, L_i)$ pairs, where each $A_i$ comes from SuiteSparse and $L_i$ represents superior performing preconditioner, either IC(0) or K-optimal preconditioner.
+The final benchmark consists of $(A_i, L_i)$ pairs, where each $A_i$ comes from SuiteSparse and $L_i$ represents factor of superior performing preconditioner, either IC(0) or K-optimal preconditioner.
+Note that constructing the K-optimal preconditioner requires access to the $A_i^{-1}$ so it is used here as an offline benchmark rather than as a practical method.
 Matrices where neither approach succeeded were excluded to ensure meaningful evaluation.
-The relative performance distribution between the K-optimal and IC(0) preconditioners is visualized in Appendix~\ref{app:compare_precs}.
+The relative performance distribution between the K-optimal and IC(0) preconditioners is visualized in Figure~\ref{fig:compare_precs}.
 The K-optimal preconditioners are generally superior, though there are also cases in which IC(0) remains competitive or in which one or both methods fail to converge.

+In our experiments, we consider only matrices for which a high-quality sparse preconditioner is known to exist—i.e., cases where the K-optimal method succeeds—so that the task remains feasible in principle and negative GNN results are meaningful.